RayBB/openlibrary-docs/Developer-Resources/Getting-Started.md

 To enable lending on localhost check [this](https://github.com/internetarchive/olsystem/blob/master/Readme.md#enabling-lending-on-localhost)

+### Configuring

+Various configuration options can be found in conf/openlibrary.yml

+**Book covers** By default these might be triggering 404s.
+Point coverstore_url to https://covers.openlibrary.org/

+Be sure to reboot your vagrant instance after any configuration changes.
 ## Importing Test Data

 You can copy test data from the live openlibrary.org site into your dev instance. `vagrant ssh` into your dev instance, and run the `copydocs.py` script in `/openlibrary/scripts`.
 If you want to add a book, you must first copy an author record, then the work record, and then the book record.